sailxjx/sundae/README.md

   - config          Application configs.
                     Include 'request', 'response', 'express', 'routes', etc.
   - controllers     Application controllers
+    - mixins        Codes you want to share between controllers. it's something like 'lib' directory, but the purpose is more clear than 'libraries'.
+                    Someone (like me) may confused with how to share codes between controllers, usually you can put these codes in `ApplicationController` or other base controllers.
+                    But for most of time, `include` is better than `extend`, so I'd like to put these codes in a different path, and `mix` them in. you can mix them in by using the `@mixin` function in the declaration of controller
+  - helpers         Just helpers
   - mailers         Codes deal with mails
   - util            Utility static methods
-  - mixers          Codes you want to share between controllers. it's something like 'lib' directory, but the purpose is more clear than 'libraries'.
-                    Someone (like me) may confused with how to share codes between controllers, usually you can put these codes in `ApplicationController` or other base controllers.
-                    But for most of time, `include` is better than `extend`, so I'd like to put these codes in a different path, and `mix` them in. sundae will auto mix these modules to the controllers with same name you can define the `mixers` property in controller to mixin the modules with different name.
 ```

 # Cli Usage